NotSooShariff/credit-fraud-detection-api/README.md

    This will start the server on `http://127.0.0.1:5000`.

 5. To expose the API to the web, you can use [ngrok](https://ngrok.com/).
-In a separate terminal, run:
+After registering for Ngrok, go to the [Setup Page](https://dashboard.ngrok.com/get-started/setup) and download and unzip the executable.
+6. Launch the executable.
+Once the terminal pops, Configure the auth token by using the `ngrok config add-authtoken` command.
+Your auth token will be displayed in the same dashboard.

+7. You can now expose the port to the web with a secure tunnel, by using:

    ```bash
    ngrok http 5000